nice-game-hints/deponia/09-plan/index.md

 # Organons
 Look at the Crane Lever.
 Perfect plan...

-# But Organons
+# But Organons!
-Oh yeah, they are blockin you.
+Oh yeah, they are blocking you.
 Maybe you could go [pass them](010-pass.md).

-# Passed!
+# I passed the Organons!
 [Get on the top bridge.](020-carwreck.md)

-# On the bridge
+# I am at the bridge
 [Get on the Crane](030-crane.md), then.

-# Dealt with the Organons!
+# I dealt with the Organons!
 Nice, off you go with Goal!

 # Cletus